|

 manhoods cheap whiles any speaks, That fought with us

-inhibitions that you accept."
-"The most important qualification of a soldier is
+are certain inhibitions that you accept."
+"The most important qualification of a

 second; hardship, poverty and want are the best school

-"To command is to serve, nothing more and nothing
+for victory."
+"To command is to serve, nothing

 privation.
 Always be tactful and well-mannered and teach